dhylands/duino_makefile/README.md

 ## lib

 The `lib` target will build the library using the HOST compiler, rather than arduino-cli.
 This builds the library used by the `unittest`.
 This is useful when trying to fix compile errors.

+## program

+The `program` target will compile the current `PGM_NAME` for the host.
+These programs typically live in a subfolder of the programs directory and the Makefile will set PGM_NAME.
+These programs are often used for testing aspects of the Arduino code, but while running on the host.

 ## clean

 The `clean` target removes all of the generated files (which are found in the `build` directory).

 ## unittest

 The `unittest` target runs all of the unit tests found in the `tests` directory.

 ## style